0xshin0bi/0x531fm4d3-blog/content/index.md

 # Home note

-this is a special note where i hold some data that gives me more control over the Vault. it holds:  my Tasks table
+this is a special note where i hold some data that gives me more control over the Vault. it holds:  my Tasks table, the different queries utilizing Dataview, topics that i stumbled upon that i want to document.